 Another popular type of visual project management is the Kanban board.
 Each column in a Kanban board represents a stage of work, like New, In progress, or Done.
 Individual work is represented by cards, which move through the columns until they’re completed.

 Kanban boards tools are a popular visual project management tool for lean project management teams, particularly product, engineering, and software development teams.
-In Asana, Kanban is one of the four project views, which gives teams the flexibility to view their work however they prefer.
+They’re an Agile methodology, designed to be adaptable and flexible to adjust to development needs in real-time.Read: A beginner's guide to Kanban boards

 Agile management is a lean project management methodology that’s particularly popular with product, engineering, and software development teams.
-Agile operates on a system of continuous improvement and incremental evolution, and it encompasses several lean methodologies, like Scrum and Kanban.
+Agile operates on a system of continuous improvement and incremental evolution, and it encompasses several lean methodologies, like lean portfolio management, Scrum, and Kanban.

-In project management, cost management involves considering your budget at every stage of the project.
+In project management, cost management is considering how each task impacts your budget at every stage of the project.
 Cost management is a key part of project leadership, and an important element of whether or not your project is a success.
 Staying within budget is as important as hitting your project due date, and cost management can help you get there.

-If you’ve ever rolled out big organizational change, you’ve likely practiced change management, even if you didn’t know it.
-Change management is the process of introducing organizational change—like new processes or tools—over a set period of time in order to increase utilization and decrease friction.
-Common elements of change management include rolling out the organizational change to one workflow at a time and having internal champions to help guide the change process.
+If you’ve ever rolled out a big organizational change, you’ve likely practiced change management, even if you didn’t know it.
+Change management is the process of introducing organizational change—like new processes or tools—over a set period of time to make them easier to adapt to.

 At Asana, we use the Asana Way of Change, a six step process developed by our Customer Success team that incorporates proven change management strategies.
 To learn more, read our guide to change management.

 Twenty five skills might feel like a lot, but remember that you don’t need to master every skill in this list.
-Some, like Agile, are only relevant for teams that are interested in those methodologies.
-Others, like organization, become virtually effortless with a great tool—like Asana.
+Some, like Agile, are only relevant for specific teams.
+Others, like organization, become virtually effortless with a little focus and great tools.

 Keep in mind that developing your project management skills takes practice.
 Challenge yourself to focus on one or two new skills for each project—whether that’s trying out a new visual form of project management like Kanban, drafting your first ever project plan, or leaning into time-management.